 About Philip Levine

-Philip Levine was born in 1928 in Detroit and was formally educated there, in the public schools and at Wayne University (now Wayne State University).
-After a succession of industrial jobs, he left the city for good and lived in… More about Philip Levine
+PHILIP LEVINE was born in 1928 in Detroit and attended Wayne State University.
+After a succession of industrial jobs, he left the city for good and lived in various parts of the country before settling in Fresno, California, where he taught… More about Philip Levine

 Published by Knopf Mar 13, 2013| 64 Pages| ISBN 9780307829740